Tips Page For Reporting Welfare Fraud

 Fraud and abuse significantly and negatively impact the various assistance programs by wasting dollars that could be used to provide services for those people with a legitimate need for assistance.

-Programs Impacted By Fraud And Abuse:
+Programs Impacted By Welfare Fraud and Abuse:

 Our team focuses on two types of fraud, namely Recipient and Provider fraud.

-- Providing false or incomplete information to the Department of Social Services at anytime;
+- Providing false or incomplete information to the Department of Social Services at any time;

 - Reporting a false address or failing to report a move;